CrowdStrike/community/docs/pages/contributing.md

     ``git commit -m "Added Dockerfile for Ubuntu-based deployments"``

-8. Push your local changes back to gihub.com:
+8. Push your local changes back to your account on github.com:

     ``git push origin BRANCH-NAME-HERE``